lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/authenticator_menu.png "Desktop sample screen")

+Alternatively to using the menu, you can start a firefox window inside the Lunarc HPC desktop and cut-n-paste the link `https://phenix3.lunarc.lu.se/selfservice/` into it.

 ### Connecting with X11-forwarding to aurora
 A third option is to use X11-forwarding, though we recommend the HPC desktop over this approach.